-During 2010, the Mine Emergency Management process will continue.
+During 2011, the Mine Emergency Management process will continue.
 Our goal of providing for a seamless incident command structure between the mining operation, state officials, federal inspectors and local emergency response organizations in the event of a mine emergency will be enhanced by performing extensive drills at mine sites.

-The 2010 goal is to complete another functional exercise.
+The 2011 goal is to complete another functional exercise.
 The State Mine Inspector in conjunction with DHSEM personnel will work with local, county, state emergency managers, as well as federal and state mine safety personnel.
 Currently a MERD (Mine Emergency Response Development) is planned in Carlsbad that will involve all these groups.

-BMS is also facilitating training involving mine personnel and local EMS that focuses on training local EMS personnel in hazards that can be expected at mining operations.
+BMS is also facilitated training that involved mine personnel and local EMS that focused on training local EMS personnel in hazards expected at mining operations.
 This will allow local EMS to respond more safely in a mine emergency.